 1. Consider second-hand baby items

 You may be itching to shop for new clothes and toys.
-However, babies grow quicker, and buying new stuff for each stage of life can lead to waste, especially when you won’t have another child.
+However, babies grow quickly, and buying new things for each stage of life can lead to waste.
 Moreover, many used but high-quality items risk being dumped in landfills, increasing land pollution and harming the environment.
-Therefore, you want to reconsider getting new items.
-Instead, invest in second-hand stuff, as long as they are in good condition.
+Therefore, consider purchasing used items and invest in second-hand stuff, as long as they are in good condition.
 Furthermore, it’s great for your pocket, as used baby items are less expensive than their newer counterparts.
 Hand-me-downs from your friends, family, and other trusted person can work well, so feel free to consider these.
 You can also buy them from dedicated second-hand baby stores.

 However, it’s essential to determine what items you can buy second-hand and what to buy in its newest state.
 Experts advise buying used baby clothes, shoes, hats, and coats, as you can clean and disinfect them easily, and they will be as good as new.
 Consequently, you can acquire second-hand toys, a playpen, books, a high chair, and a bathtub.
 Avoid buying a used car seat, crib mattresses, or breast pumps, as they are likelier to accommodate microbes that can harm your baby’s health.
-Strollers, swings, and furniture can be reused- you only need to get them from the right place to ensure safety.
+Strollers, swings, and furniture can be reused, but keep in mind that they should be checked for wear and that they are up to current safety standards, with no recalls.

-Moreover, they are affordable and made from fewer chemicals than their disposable counterparts.
-You can also rest assured that you wouldn’t be contributing to environmental degradation.
+Moreover, cloth diapers are affordable and made from fewer chemicals than their disposable counterparts.
+You can also rest assured that you won’t be contributing to environmental degradation.
 You can also save your little one from diaper rash while making potty training easier.
 Seeing these benefits, you want to invest in reusable cloth diapers if you haven’t already.

 You should note that these diapers are made from different materials, and you can choose one suitable for your baby.
 Hybrid, pre-fold, one-size, and pocket-cloth diaper options are available on the market, so feel free to consider them.
 As a tip, research the best reusable cloth diapers by reading online reviews or seeking recommendations from your friends and family.
 Before washing, read the manufacturer’s guidelines to prevent damage.
 Ensure you wash them daily, not washing more than 18 pieces simultaneously.
 You also want to dry them out in the sun to destroy microbes, so keep this in mind.

-1. Use natural skincare products for your baby
+1. Use natural skincare products and toys for your baby

 One benefit of being an eco-friendly mom is using natural skincare products for your little one.
 Indeed these items are made from sustainable ingredients free from harmful chemicals.
 Also, most are ethical, as they aren’t tested on animals or genetically modified.
 They are also easy on your baby’s skin, so you don’t have to worry about them getting allergies or skin conditions.
 It’s essential to get products specially designed for babies to prevent reactions.
 You’ll also find investing in dye-free and fragrance-free items helpful, so feel free to consider this.